The members are addressed as:

 Honorable (first name) (last name)

-The current OHMVR Program has been in existence since 1971 (Chappi-Z’Berg Act), has been a great success, and hailed as a national model providing for a statewide system of managed OHV recreational opportunities.
-The Program assures that quality recreational opportunities remain available for future generations by providing education, conservation, and law enforcement efforts that balance OHV recreation impact with programs that conserve and protect cultural and natural resources.
+Since 1971, the OHV Program has been a success and hailed as a national model.
+The program assures that quality recreational opportunities are available for future generations by providing education, conservation, and law enforcement efforts that balance OHV recreation impact with programs that conserve and protect cultural and natural resources.

 (City), (State) (Zip Code)